 Ready for a little madness?
-See that thing in the picture here.
-It's a tuning fork, and we're pretty sure you already new that.
+See that thing in the picture here?
+It's a tuning fork.
+We're pretty sure you already new that.
 We just couldn't think of a better way to introduce today's music lesson.
 It's not really a lesson, more of a challenge.

-If you've never actually used a tuning fork here's how you use one.
-Hold the handle part (between the fork and the ball) with your thumb and fingers then give the fork end of the tuning fork a firm hit on something solid.
+If you've never used a tuning fork here's how to - hold the handle part (the section between the fork and the ball) with your thumb and fingers then give the fork end of the tuning fork a firm hit on something solid.
 The fork will start vibrating but you won't hear much until you press the ball end onto a surface that will amplify the resonations.
-Since we're talking music here common options might be an acoustic guitar or a violin.
+Since we're talking music here common options might be the body of your an acoustic guitar or a violin.

 But... here's the challenge for you.
 Hit the tuning fork end on a firm surface and then touch the ball end to your skull.
 What?!
 Madness you say.
 Kinda.
+Try it.
+Don't worry, your skull won't crack and shatter.
 Let's up the challenge.
 Hit the tuning fork end to get it resonating and then press the ball end against your teeth!
-(Ok, look - there is no way we would encourage you to do anything stupid or harmful.
-We're good guys and would NEVER say anything that could do you damage, and we don't really need a lawsuit.
+No, it's not going to damage your teeth.
+The vibrations will travel through your teeth into your jaw.
+We could describe what the effect is, but be brave and try it for yourself. (there is no way we would encourage you to do anything stupid or harmful.
+We're good guys and would NEVER say anything that could do you damage.
+We care and we don't really need a lawsuit.
 So, trust us, it's fine.
 We've done it.
 We've watched others do it.
-But if for any reason something did happen, oh, we don't know you took the challenge and a meteor fell out of the sky and hit your cat, it's not our fault, ok.
+But if for any reason something did happen, oh, we don't know you took the challenge and the vibrations caused a meteor to fall out of the sky and hit your cat, it's not our fault, ok.
+Do this this at your own risk type thing....
 Check.
 Done.
 Good.
 Moving on.)

-Here's an interesting thing though.
-If you actually do this regularly eventually you will program your brain to hear the perfect pitch of the note your fork is tuned to.
-Most likely a perfect A. Cool?
-Yeah, but not quite.
-Not everything is tuned to a perfect note and it can actually be pretty frustrating to have your brain tuned to a perfect pitch and the band you are listening to is an eighth of a tone off.
+Here's an interesting thing.
+If you do this regularly, press the vibrating tuning fork against your skull, eventually you will program your brain to hear the exact pitch that your fork is tuned to.
+Most likely a perfect A (440hz).
+Cool?
+Yeah... but not quite.
+Not all music is tuned to a perfect note.
+Apparently, it can be pretty frustrating to have your brain tuned to a perfect pitch but the band you are listening to is an eighth of a tone off.